 It is difficult to state fully why a temporary stoppage should not be made without a full discussion of the reparations program.
 But there are two considerations which, in our judgment, make it exceedingly unwise to call a temporary halt to the program as a whole.
 The first is that to stop dismantling, and then try to resume, would have a very serious political consequence within Germany.
-The Germans of the United States zone have been promised that the dismantling will Germans of the United States zone have been promoted the matter.
-In other be promptly concluded, and that that will be the end of the matter.
-In other learner to the situation, what they have to do.
-They know words, they are now clear as to the situation, what they have to do.
+The Germans of the United States zone have been promised that the dismantling will be promptly concluded, and that that will be the end of the matter.
+In other words, they are now clear as to the situation, what they have to do.
 They know where they are and can plan accordingly.
-If there is a stoppage, there will be uncertainty and contention, and the reparations issue will again be in the fore-Any further delay by this Government will encourage political opposition within Germany.
+If there is a stoppage, there will be uncertainty and contention, and the reparations issue will again be in the forefront.
+Any further delay by this Government will encourage political opposition within Germany.